Hamad International Airport: Opening

 Cargo operations began on 1 December 2013, with an inaugural flight by Qatar Airways Cargo arriving from Europe.
 The original soft launch on 2 April 2013 was cancelled just a few hours prior, and was postponed indefinitely due to unsatisfactory safety related issues that needed further reviewing taking nine months to address.
 Hamad International Airport was then set to begin passenger operations in January 2014, with a soft opening.

 Qatar Airways threatened a $600 million lawsuit against the joint venture contractor Lindner Depa Interiors for delaying the opening of the airport by failing to complete its lounges on time; LDI stated that it was delayed due to inadequate site access.
 Qatar Airways later blamed Bechtel for the opening delay in April 2013, citing failures to meet regulatory requirements.

 Operations

 Hamad International Airport began passenger operations on 30 April 2014, with ten initial airlines operating.
 Qatar Airways and remaining airlines started operations to Hamad Airport on 27 May 2014 at 09:00 (Qatar time).

 An expansion plan announced in September 2015 called for an extension of the check-in area, an expansion of concourses D and E into a 1.3 km long concourse, and a new passenger amenity area in the D/E complex with lounges, shops and restaurants.
 As part of this expansion plan, the Doha Metro was extended to the airport with the opening of the red line airport branch in December 2019.

-In 2016, the airport was named the 50th busiest airport in the world by passenger traffic, serving 37,283,987 passengers, a 20.2% increase from 2015.

-In 2019, the airport witnessed a 12.4% increase in annual passenger traffic.
-More than 38.8 million passengers arrived at the airport in 2019, up from 34.5 million in 2018.